MicrosoftDocs/dynamics-365-unified-operations-public/financials/accounts-payable/settle-partial-vendor-payment-or-final-payment-before_discount.md

 ---
 # required metadata

-title: Settle a partial vendor payment and the final payment in full before the discount date | Microsoft Docs
+title: Settle a partial vendor payment and the final payment in full before the discount date
 description: This article walks you through a scenario where partial payments are made for a vendor invoice, and a cash discount is taken.
 author: twheeloc
 manager: AnnBe
-ms.date: 2015-12-02 23:27:48
+ms.date: 2015-12-02 23 - 27 - 48
 ms.topic: article
 ms.prod:
 ms.service: Dynamics365Operations